-- 'A-IRB' / 'Advanced-Internal Ratings Based' See 'Internal Ratings Based (IRB) approach'. - 'ABS CDO Super Senior' Super senior tranches of debt linked to collateralised debt obligations of asset backed securities (defined below).
-Payment of super senior tranches takes priority over other obligations. - 'Acceptances and endorsements' An acceptance is an undertaking by a bank to pay a bill of exchange drawn on a customer.
+'A-IRB' / 'Advanced-Internal Ratings Based' See 'Internal Ratings Based (IRB) approach'.

+'ABS CDO Super Senior' Super senior tranches of debt linked to collateralised debt obligations of asset backed securities (defined below).
+Payment of super senior tranches takes priority over other obligations.

+'Acceptances and endorsements' An acceptance is an undertaking by a bank to pay a bill of exchange drawn on a customer.
 The Group expects most acceptances to be presented, but reimbursement by the customer is normally immediate.
-Endorsements are residual liabilities of the Group in respect of bills of exchange which have been paid and subsequently rediscounted. - 'Additional Tier 1 (AT1) capital' In the context of CRD IV, a measure of a bank's financial strength as defined the Capital Requirements Regulation. - 'Additional Tier 1 (AT1) securities' Securities that are traded as additional tier 1 (AT1) capital in the context of CRD IV. - 'Adjusted attributable profit' Adjusted profit, after tax and non-controlling interests' share, attributable to the shareholders of Barclays' PLC. - 'Adjusted basic earnings per share' Basic earnings per share, based on adjusted attributable earnings. - 'Adjusted compensation: net operating income' Compensation costs as a proportion of adjusted net operating income (adjusted income less credit impairment charges and other provisions). - 'Adjusted cost: income ratio' Adjusted operating expenses (defined below) compared to adjusted income (defined below). - 'Adjusted gross leverage' The multiple of adjusted total tangible assets over total qualifying Tier 1 capital.
-Adjusted total tangible assets are total assets less derivative counterparty netting where the Group has a legally enforceable master netting agreement, assets under management on the balance sheet, settlement balances and cash collateral on derivative liabilities, goodwill and intangible assets.
-See 'Tier 1 capital'. - 'Adjusted income' Total income net of insurance claims adjusted to exclude the impact of own credit, and gain on disposal of the investment in BlackRock, Inc. - 'Adjusted operating expenses' Operating expenses adjusted to exclude the provision for Payment Protection Insurance redress payments and claims management costs (PPI redress), the provision for interest rate hedging products redress and claims management costs (interest rate hedging products redress), and goodwill impairment. - 'Adjusted profit before tax' Profit before tax adjusted to exclude the impact of own credit, impairment of and gain on disposal of the investment in BlackRock, Inc., the provision for Payment Protection Insurance redress payments and claims management costs (PPI redress), the provision for interest rate hedging products redress and claims management costs (interest rate hedging products redress) and goodwill impairments. - 'Adjusted return on average risk weighted assets' Adjusted profit as a proportion of average risk weighted assets. - 'Adjusted return on average shareholders' equity' Adjusted profit after tax attributable to ordinary shareholders as a proportion of average shareholders' equity. - 'Adjusted return on average tangible shareholders' equity' Adjusted profit after tax attributable to ordinary shareholders as a proportion of average shareholders' equity excluding non-controlling interests adjusted for the deduction of intangible assets and goodwill. - 'Advanced Measurement Approach' Under Basel II, operational risk charges can be calculated by using one of three methods (or approaches) that increase in sophistication and risk sensitivity: (i) the Basic Indicator Approach; (ii) the Standardised Approach; and (iii) Advanced Measurement Approaches (AMA).
-Under AMA the banks are allowed to develop their own empirical model to quantify required capital for operational risk.
-Banks can only use this approach subject to approval from their local regulators. - 'Africa Retail and Business Banking (Africa RBB)' A business unit that provides a full range of retail banking services and insurance products through a variety of retail distribution channels and offers customised business solutions for commercial and large corporate customers across Africa. - 'Agencies' Bonds issued by state and / or government agencies or government-sponsored entities.

-'Agency Residential Mortgage-Backed Securities (RMBS)' RMBS Securities issued by government-sponsored institutions.
+Endorsements are residual liabilities of the Group in respect of bills of exchange which have been paid and subsequently rediscounted.

+'Additional Tier 1 (AT1) capital' In the context of CRD IV, a measure of a bank's financial strength as defined the Capital Requirements Regulation.

+'Additional Tier 1 (AT1) securities' Securities that are traded as additional tier 1 (AT1) capital in the context of CRD IV.

+'Adjusted attributable profit' Adjusted profit, after tax and non-controlling interests' share, attributable to the shareholders of Barclays' PLC.

+'Adjusted basic earnings per share' Basic earnings per share, based on adjusted attributable earnings.

+'Adjusted compensation: net operating income' Compensation costs as a proportion of adjusted net operating income (adjusted income less credit impairment charges and other provisions).

+'Adjusted cost: income ratio' Adjusted operating expenses (defined below) compared to adjusted income (defined below).

+'Adjusted income' Total income net of insurance claims adjusted to exclude the impact of own credit, and gain on disposal of the investment in BlackRock, Inc.

+'Adjusted operating expenses' Operating expenses adjusted to exclude the provision for Payment Protection Insurance redress payments and claims management costs (PPI redress), the provision for interest rate hedging products redress and claims management costs (interest rate hedging products redress), and goodwill impairment.

+'Adjusted profit before tax' Profit before tax adjusted to exclude the impact of own credit, impairment of and gain on disposal of the investment in BlackRock, Inc., the provision for Payment Protection Insurance redress payments and claims management costs (PPI redress), the provision for interest rate hedging products redress and claims management costs (interest rate hedging products redress) and goodwill impairments.

+'Adjusted return on average risk weighted assets' Adjusted profit as a proportion of average risk weighted assets.

+'Adjusted return on average shareholders' equity' Adjusted profit after tax attributable to ordinary shareholders as a proportion of average shareholders' equity.

+'Adjusted return on average tangible shareholders' equity' Adjusted profit after tax attributable to ordinary shareholders as a proportion of average shareholders' equity excluding non-controlling interests adjusted for the deduction of intangible assets and goodwill.